Software apps and online services

 3. You are ready!
 Continue to build more cool stuff!Setup your mcThings gear

 The mcThings platform includes 2 main components: mcModules and mcGateways.
 A powered and connected mcGateway creates the mcAir network (up to 200m range under optimal conditions) and bridges the information between the mcModules (within range) to and from the Internet.
 Using the IDE (mcStudio) and mcScript (ultra-low power programming language - a subset of VB.NET) allows you to wirelessly connect, debug and program modules with your customized scripts.

 Note: You also require an mcDongle to complete firmware updates on the modules/devices and gateways!
-We recommend looking at the mcModule120 Dev kit which includes everything you need to get going!
+We recommend looking at the mcModule120 Dev kit which includes everything you need to get going!mcModule120 programming

 Below is example code that can be used to program the mcModule120 to measure temperature and battery voltage levels wirelessly to the awesome Tago application.

 Modify, debug and load the below code using mcStudio into the mcModule120 via the mcGateway.
 Gateway configuration details are found further down the page.